glutanimate/puppy-reinforcement/docs/description.md

 ### CONFIGURATION

-The configuration can be customized by either using Anki 2.1's inbuilt add-on configuration screen (*Tools* → *Add-ons* → select *Puppy Reinforcement* → click on *Config*), or by manually editing the corresponding config keys in `puppy_reinforcer/meta.json` in Anki's add-on folder (Anki 2.0) [the config.json file contains the default values and **should not be modified**.].
+You can customize Puppy Reinforcement by heading to *Tools* → *Add-ons* , selecting *Puppy Reinforcement*, and then clicking on *Config*.
+Please note that you might have to restart Anki for some of the options to apply.

 <!-- CHANGELOG -->